jpritikin/coach/content/_index.md

 I charge $50 per hour.
 I do not accept insurance.

-I offer a 50% discount for people with low income or persons of color.
+I offer a 50% discount for people with low income.
 Please enquire.

 Set up a free 10-15 minutes conversation to see whether we are a good fit.